Justin Bieber: 2020–2022: Changes and Justice

 On September 18, 2020, Bieber released "Holy" featuring Chance the Rapper as the first single from his upcoming sixth studio album; it peaked at number three on the Billboard Hot 100.
 On October 15, 2020, he released the album's second single "Lonely" in collaboration with Benny Blanco, which peaked at number 12 on the Billboard Hot 100.
 On November 6, 2020, Bieber and J Balvin were featured on a remix of 24kGoldn's single "Mood".
-On November 20, 2020, Shawn Mendes and Bieber released "Monster"; it peaked at number eight on the Billboard Hot 100.
+Two weeks later, Shawn Mendes and Bieber released "Monster"; it peaked at number eight on the Billboard Hot 100.
 On January 1, 2021, Bieber released the third single "Anyone", which peaked at number six on the Billboard Hot 100.
 On February 14, 2021, Bieber performed "Journals Live" in collaboration with TikTok, which marked the first live performance of his 2013 album Journals; it was the first long-form concert event on the platform and broke the record for the most-viewed single-artist livestream in the platform's history.
 On February 26, 2021, Bieber announced his sixth studio album would be titled Justice.
 On March 5, 2021, he released the album's fourth single, "Hold On", which peaked at number 20 on the Billboard Hot 100.
 On March 19, 2021, Bieber released Justice and its fifth single, "Peaches".
 The album was met with generally positive reviews and received 8 nominations at the 64th Annual Grammy Awards.
 It debuted at number one on the Billboard 200, becoming Bieber's eighth number-one project, while "Peaches" debuted atop the Billboard Hot 100, becoming his seventh number-one single, respectively.
 As a result, Bieber became the youngest solo artist to attain eight US number-one albums, breaking a 56-year-old record held by Elvis Presley, and the first solo male artist to simultaneously debut a song and an album at number one in the US.
 He also became the first male act to have his first six studio albums debut at number one on the Billboard 200.